Treat anxiety, addictions, depression and other behaviors by altering behavior.

-Psychotherapy is used to improve dysfunctional thoughts, feelings and behaviors.
-It aims to impart self-help strategies that can improve the patient’s quality of life.
+Psychotherapy is used to improve dysfunctional thoughts, feelings, and behaviors.
+It aims to impart self-help strategies to improve the patient’s quality of life.

-Cognitive restructuring can make the person rethink their negative thoughts in a more positive perspective.
+Cognitive restructuring can make the person rethink their negative thoughts from a more positive perspective.

 - Evaluation (for example, surveys)

-- Education (for example, greater knowledge about the patient’s specific problems to help them challenge and overcome irrational or “unfounded” feelings and thoughts)
+- Education (for example, more excellent knowledge about the patient’s specific problems to help them challenge and overcome irrational or “unfounded” feelings and thoughts)

-- Setting objectives (for example, the client chooses a goal in which he wants to focus between sessions and creates a plan with the therapist to move towards the goal)
+- Setting objectives (for example, the client chooses a goal on which he wants to focus between sessions and creates a plan with the therapist to move towards the goal)

 - Task or action plans

-Another example of a cognitive behavioral therapy strategy may include asking a person to offer evidence to support their thoughts, in order to help the patient understand when they have a false or irrational belief.
+Another example of a cognitive behavioral therapy strategy may include asking a person to offer evidence to support their thoughts to help the patient understand when they have a false or irrational belief.

-Cognitive behavioral therapy is a great tool for the treatment of the following psychological conditions:
+Cognitive-behavioral therapy is an excellent tool for the treatment of the following psychological conditions:

 - Social phobia